-Contractor New Grant Amount CHILD DEVELOPMENT Sacramento Employment and Training Agency (SETA) A20-00078 ☐ Yes☒ No, received grant in 2019/20 \$6,184,476 Technical Assistance \$31,200, Cost The Child Development Department e and full-day Children's Centers.
-Comprehensive services, including menter into partnership agreements to employment opportunities, nutrition e nurses, and other health profes participants.
-Upon submission and a Start the SCUSD Board of Education authorizes the Chief Business Officer and any other documents required by of Living Adjustment \$116,814 & Quality nrolls and serves 736 Head Start children hildren ages 3-5 enrolled in the Head sental health and health screenings.
-Fan set family goals.
-Goals include complet ducation, and learning child development sionals provide direct services and approval of Child Development's grant function authorizes SETA to serve as the grant execute the sub-grant agreement with a ty the funding source.
-This grant was present \$5,977,018 and has been increased by Improvement \$195,776. within part-day preschool Start Program receive nilies are encouraged to ing school, seeking new t strategies.
-Registered referrals to program ding application for Head rantee, and if awarded, reasonable modifications eviously approved at the SPECIAL EDUCATION California Department of Education A20-00098 ☐ Yes☒ No, received grant in 2018/19 \$9,342,242 This is a federal entitlement grant that Areas) in order to provide a full continuous titlements Grant per the Individuals with Description is distributed to the District SELPA (Special num of services for students with special services in terms of allocations to fund decial education programs. cial Education Local Plan I needs.
-Funds are used TRANSPORTATION SERVICES California Energy Commission A20-00092 ⊠ Yes □ No \$1,656,945 schools throughout the state transition improving student health by limiting the green economy.
+Contractor New Grant Amount CHILD DEVELOPMENT Sacramento Employment and Training Agency (SETA) A20-00078 ☐ Yes☒ No, received grant in 2019/20 \$6,184,476 8/1/20 - 7/31/21: Grant funding application for Head Start Program: Basic \$5,840,686, Training & Technical Assistance \$31,200, Cost of Living Adjustment \$116,814 & Quality Improvement \$195,776.
+The Child Development Department enrolls and serves 736 Head Start children within part-day preschool and full-day Children's Centers.
+Children ages 3-5 enrolled in the Head Start Program receive comprehensive services, including mental health and health screenings.
+Families are encouraged to enter into partnership agreements to set family goals.
+Goals include completing school, seeking new employment opportunities, nutrition education, and learning child development strategies.
+Registered nurses, and other health professionals provide direct services and referrals to program participants.
+Upon submission and approval of Child Development's grant funding application for Head Start the SCUSD Board of Education authorizes SETA to serve as the grantee, and if awarded, authorizes the Chief Business Officer to execute the sub-grant agreement with reasonable modifications and any other documents required by the funding source.
+This grant was previously approved at the 4/2/20 Board meeting in the amount of \$5,977,018 and has been increased by \$207,458.
+SPECIAL EDUCATION California Department of Education A20-00098 ☐ Yes☒ No, received grant in 2018/19 \$9,342,242 7/1/19 - 9/30/21: Local Assistance Entitlements Grant per the Individuals with Disabilities Education Act.
+This is a federal entitlement grant that is distributed to the District SELPA (Special Education Local Plan Areas) in order to provide a full continuum of services for students with special needs.
+Funds are used to support sites with special education services in terms of allocations to fund certificated and classified positions that support the District's special education programs.
+TRANSPORTATION SERVICES California Energy Commission A20-00092 ⊠ Yes □ No \$1,656,945 schools throughout the state transition improving student health by limiting the green economy.
 The funding the Disbuses with new Type A electric school. ergy Commission's School Bus Replacer or from old, diesel school buses to zero- or leir exposure to transportation-related air partict will receive will cover the cost of report of buses and the corresponding charging routes throughout the District to help resoft the Sacramento region. r low-emissions vehicles, pollution and building the placing five diesel school g infrastructure.
 The new Sacramento Metropolitan Air Quality Management District A20-00093 □ Yes ⊠ No \$449,400 School Bus Pilot Deployment Project. school bus (approx. \$445,000) and the e remaining funds from the Sacramento.
 The funding will reimburse the District fonce associated infrastructure (approx. \$4,50 ctric Lion C school bus that will be used to or the cost of one electric 900).
 The District will be the District.
 The District will collect and report to the Sacramento Metropolitan Air Quality Management